nirustanite/learngit/readme.md

 Learn Git Repo
 --------------
-This is a personal project to learn git
+This is a personal project to learn git.

+This is awesome.